JGqWv/SiliconLabsConverterToHex/README.txt

 12
 21
 and ect.
--start script, example: python convert.python script will create a file with output in intel hex format:
+-start script.
+Example: python convert.python script will create a file with output in intel hex format:
 :10000000HEXHEXHEXHEXHEXHEXHEXHEXHEXHEXHEFF
 :10001000HEXHEXHEXHEXHEXHEXHEXHEXHEXHEXHEFF